waynecarter/simple-intelligence/service/README.md

 ```

 ## Eventing Setup

-To set up an eventing function in Couchbase Server that enriches documents with intelligence, follow these steps:
+To set up an eventing function in Couchbase Server that enriches documents:

 ### Create Function
-1. Log in to the Couchbase Server UI and go to **Eventing**
+1. Log in to Couchbase Server UI and go to **Eventing**.
-2. Add a new function and name it something like `EnrichSentiment`
+2. Add a new function (e.g. EnrichSentiment).

 ### Create Aliases
 In the function setting:
-1. Create a **URL Alias** with the following details:
+1. Create a **URL Alias**:
    * **Name:** `intelligenceService`
    * **URL:** `http://localhost:8080/intelligence`
-2. Create a **Bucket Alias** with the following details:
+2. Create a **Bucket Alias**:
    * **Name:** `targetBucket`
-   * **Bucket:** Select the appropriate bucket where the enriched documents should be saved.
+   * **Bucket:** Select the target bucket.

 ### Code

-For the function's code, use the following JavaScript.
-It enriches documents that contain a `message` field with the message's `sentiment`:
+Use the following JavaScript code in the function:

 ```javascript
 function OnUpdate(doc, meta) {